 Afternoon Session Presenters

 Cynthia Pirani-McGurl is a facilitator at HILL for Literacy and Adjunct Professor in the Special Education and Reading Specialist Programs at Fitchburg State University.
 Pirani-McGurl received her MA/CAGS from Assumption College and her Ph.D. from the University of Massachusetts, Amherst.
 Prior to, and during this time, she worked as an interventionist and school psychologist with Pre-K-8 students.
 For over a decade, Pirani-McGurl has served as a consultant and coach on state, district, and school initiated projects, including implementing whole district/school literacy change models, using data to drive instruction, adopting instructional practices that support diverse learners, and program evaluation.

-Devin Kearns, assistant professor of special education at UConn’s Neag School of Education, researches reading disability in elementary age children, focusing on developing and implementing programs to prevent and remediate reading problems.
-He is currently conducting studies to (1) understand change in the neurobiology of reading as a result of reading intervention (Computer-Assisted and Reading Intervention with Neuroimaging of Growth–Project CARING); (2) examine how late-elementary-age children read polysyllabic words and how different interventions may induce different patterns of cortical change (Interventions and Neuroimaging for Polysyllabic Word Reading–IN/PoWR); and (3) develop a professional development experience for co-teachers in content-area classrooms in middle schools, to enhance the quality of literacy instruction and support (Content-Area Literacy Instruction–Project CALI).
+Devin Kearns, associate professor of special education at UConn’s Neag School of Education, researches reading disability in elementary age children, focusing on developing and implementing programs to prevent and remediate reading problems.
+He is currently conducting studies to (1) understand change in the neurobiology of reading as a result of reading intervention (Computer-Assisted and Reading Intervention with Neuroimaging of Growth – Project CARING); (2) examine how late-elementary-age children read polysyllabic words and how different interventions may induce different patterns of cortical change (Interventions and Neuroimaging for Polysyllabic Word Reading–IN/PoWR); and (3) develop a professional development experience for co-teachers in content-area classrooms in middle schools, to enhance the quality of literacy instruction and support (Content-Area Literacy Instruction–Project CALI).